twhite96/tifflabs/docs/hardware.md

 Below you will find a list of my devices connected to the local network.
 Most of them, except for Apple TV, have static IP addresses.

+!!!warning "Under construction"
+    These tables are still in progress!

 | Device                                     | HA Integration                | Has Add-on |
 | ------------------------------------------ | ----------------------------- | ---------- |